-After several days and the newly healed results will start to emerge as the top layer shed off…but wait, the color is almost too soft and looks pale pink or orange?
+After several days the newly healed results will start to emerge as the top layer shed off…but wait, the color is almost too soft and looks pale pink or orange?
 What’s happening?

 Day 12 Bold BrownAt this stage the skin has just shed its protective scab and now, you’re seeing the raw, baby skin underneath.
 Just like a healing pimple, it remains pinkish and pale until the skin mends itself over the next few weeks and by the time, the pink/orange appearance starts to slowly diminish (just like a pimple or cut) and the true healed result emerges at week 4.
 Thorough and gentle aftercare is crucial during these weeks to ensure a smooth and speedy recovery of the skin.

 So now that you know the method behind my madness, rest assured this “warm phase” is a temporary stage and your clients will have beautiful brows that they will brag about to their friends and family.
-Be sure to inform your client and include instruction on “what to expect” to help guide your clients through this phase of their healing.
+Be sure to inform your client and include instructions on “what to expect” to help guide your clients through this phase of their healing.
 Even call them after a week just to check up and reassure your clients.
 People love to get a follow-up call, who doesn’t?

-So weeks have gone by but your client’s eyebrows still look too warm?
+What if it is Still Orange After 1 Month?So weeks have gone by but your client’s eyebrows still look too warm?